Dance in Australia: Bush dance

 Bush dance has developed in Australia as a form of folk dance, drawing on traditions from English, Irish, Scottish and other European dance.
 Favourite dances in the community include dances of European descent such as the Irish Céilidh "Pride of Erin" and the quadrille "The Lancers".

 One of the most well-known Australian bush dances is the Nutbush, a line dance typically performed to the American song Nutbush City Limits by Ike & Tina Turner.
 The Nutbush was developed around 1975 as part of an effort to modernize physical education and creative arts curricula for state primary and secondary schools.
-It was subseqeuntly popularised and has seen sustained success to this day, including gaining viral popularity internationally through TikTok.
+It was subsequently popularised and has seen sustained success to this day, including gaining viral popularity internationally through TikTok.

 In 1980 the Bushwackers Band published The Bushwackers Band Dance Book and a companion LP containing a number of Australian bush dances.
 These were largely existing folk dances that had republished with more Australian names.
 For example, Waves of Tory became Waves of Bondi, the Ninepin quadrille became the Drongo and the Virginia Reel became Strip the Willow.